 Your lead-acid battery displays a few telltale signs that it is about to fail in the coming months.
 A few notable ones include:

-- A foul stench being present around the area where your store the battery
+- A foul stench is present around the area where your store the battery

-- Bubbles or fumes exhuming from the terminals
+- Bubbles or fumes exhumed from the terminals

 - Not charging to its maximum rated capacity